 - Changing or dynamic text (e.g. descriptions of images or quotes)

-Assigning more than 3 types of font to our 3 types of content will leave our pages with no hierarchy or differentiation in format between texts, and looking very messy and confusing.
+Assigning more than three types of font to our three types of content will leave our pages with no hierarchy or differentiation in format between texts – looking very messy and confusing.

-After deciding on a clear message or emotion that we want to convey to our visitors through our website, and we’ve put together a “mood board” to help us visualize it, that is when it’s time to get busy with choosing fonts.
+After deciding on a clear message or emotion that we want to convey to our visitors throughout our website, and putting together a mood board to help us visualize it – that is when it’s time to get busy with choosing fonts.

-The amount of fonts available online is probably immeasurable.
+The number of fonts available online is probably immeasurable.
 Some of them are free, while some will cost a pretty penny.
-Two main companies currently dominate the world of fonts, and they are Google and Adobe.
+Two main companies currently dominate the world of fonts: Google and Adobe.

 Try to pick fonts that have at least three different weights (most commonly appear as “normal”, “bold” and “light” or “black”).
-The different weights will give us more versatility, which could allow us to use a single font family to create a hierarchy between the different text blocks on the website.
+The various weights will give us more versatility, which can allow us to use a single font family in order to create a hierarchy between the different text blocks on the website.

-After choosing a font or two, with different weights, we’ll want to check and see what they look like in responsive mode, and see if they are readable and work equally well in desktop and mobile views.
+After choosing a font or two, including their different weights, we’ll want to check and see what they look like in responsive mode, and see if they are readable and work well in both desktop and mobile views.

 Again, the weight of a font also plays a part (not to be confused with font size).
-It is possible that a font in lightweight may not look as good in mobile as it would in desktop view.
-This is why we should choose a heavier weight for fonts to be displayed on mobile screens.
+It’s possible that a lightweight font style may not look as good in mobile as it would in desktop view.
+This is why we should choose a heavier weight for fonts to render on mobile screens.

 Matching between fonts is an art unto itself.
-Although we have discussed the main types of fonts and mentioned an important rule of thumb, when adding another font to our design it must maintain a harmony with the other fonts.
+Although we’ve discussed the main types of fonts and mentioned an important rule of thumb, it’s crucial to keep in mind that when adding another font to our design, it must be harmonious with the other fonts.
 The contrast between them should be felt, but it should not clash.
-Of course it is important that the font complements or expresses our ‘message’ or emotion.
-As I said before -this is an art.
+Of course, it’s important that the font complements or expresses our ‘message’ or emotion.
+As we said before -this is an art.

 Some may feel that pairing fonts is beyond their ability.
 Perhaps others consider it to be too much like hard work.
-Whatever the case, Google fonts has a way to do this for us.
+Whatever the case, Google Fonts has a way to do this for us.
 Once we’ve selected our fonts, Google fonts offers us font options to pair with our font.
-We could also check out MailChimp’s guide to font pairing, or use this engine to pick for out paired fonts randomly.
+We could also check out MailChimp’s guide to font pairing, or use this engine to choose from options of randomly-paired fonts.

-When picking a font, it is important to check its performance.
-When we load the font to our website, all we need to choose is the specific weight to use.
+When choosing a font, it is important to check its performance.
+When we upload the font to our website, all we need to choose is the specific weight to use.
 There is no need to load dozens of weights, even if we got them for free.
-After that, we’ll check the loading time of the website with the new font.
-If it is too slow — think of an alternative font.
+After that, we’ll check the loading time of the website when it uses the new font.
+If the loading time is too slow — think of an alternative font to use.

-Some will point out that this is a painful and annoying subject.
+Some may point out that this is a painful and annoying subject.
 Some browsers just don’t read certain types of fonts.
-So when choosing a font, it is advisable to check our site in different browsers and make sure that it appears without displaying any system fonts.
+So when choosing a font, it is advisable to check your site in different browsers and make sure that it appears as you intended, without displaying any system fonts.

 System Font — Thinking Ahead

 Despite all the preparations and experiments, problems will always come up.
-Therefore, it is considered best practice to choose a font that will continue the design line that we picked.
-For example, if we selected a Serif font as the “Perfect Font,” we need to select a similar Serif font that will appear in case the original font doesn’t load.
-This will allow us to control the “family type” displayed on our site even in the event of unexpected faults.
+Therefore, it is considered a best practice to choose a font that will maintain the design style that we’ve chosen.
+For example, if we selected a Serif font as the “Perfect Font”, we need to select a similar Serif font that will appear in case the original font doesn’t load.
+This will allow us to control the “font family” displayed on our site – even in the event of unexpected faults.

-Choosing the perfect font for our website it’s not an easy thing to do.
-There is a reason why typography is considered the “Top decile” of the design world.
-Only people with high levels of OCD can create really perfect fonts.
-But there is no reason to fear the process of choosing a font for a website, nor give it up right from the beginning.
-If you work with the simple rules that we presented in this article, the process will be simple, short and friendly.
+Choosing the perfect font for our website is not an easy thing to do.
+There is a reason why typography is considered to be the “top decile” of the design world.
+Only super pedantic people can create really perfect fonts.
+But there is no reason to fear the process of choosing a font for a website, nor give up on it right from the beginning.
+If you work with the simple rules that we presented in this article, the process will be simple, short, and friendly.

-Pay attention to the message or emotion that you want to convey to your visitors and pick three adjective words that describe your business perfectly and will help you refine the message even more.
-Continue with creating a “mood board” the will open your mind and will give you a piece of information for the beginning of the journey for finding the perfect font.
+Pay attention to the message or emotion that you seek to convey to your visitors – and select three adjectives that describe your business perfectly and will help you refine the message even more.
+Continue by creating a mood board that will get your creating juices flowing and give you a piece of insight for the beginning of the journey to find the perfect font.

-Pick a group of optional fonts that you can compare between and lose the ones that are not working for you.
-Check the amount of weight each on has, their readability and pairing with other fonts.
-Don’t forget also to examine their performance and their capability to other browsers.
-At the end of this process, you will be left standing with only one font that fits perfectly, complimenting and completing the design.
+Compile a shortlist of optional fonts that you can compare between and lose the ones that are not working for you.
+Check the amount of weight each one has, as well as their readability and pairing with other fonts.
+Don’t forget to assess their performance and their compatibility with other browsers.
+At the end of this process, you will be left standing with only one font that fits perfectly – complementing and completing your website’s design.